What is depression?

 - Your doctor.
 Ask if your doctor has experience treating Veterans or can refer you to someone who does.
 If you feel comfortable enough with your physician, he or she may be able to help you find tools to manage loss of interest or pleasure even without direct experience with Veterans.

 - A mental health professional, such as a therapist

 - Your local VA Medical Center or Vet Center.
 VA specializes in the care and treatment of Veterans.

 Explore these resources for more information about depression in Veterans.

-Learn more about depression and how it can be related to other issues such as chronic pain, trouble sleeping, relationship problems, retirement and aging and posttraumatic stress.
+Learn more about what you can do if you are experiencing specific concerns related to depression, such as chronic pain, trouble sleeping, relationship problems, retirement and aging and posttraumatic stress.